THE CHURCH OF CHRIST: WHAT I LOVE AND WHY I’M STILL A MEMBER

 17) I love that they tend to have a plurality of elders who oversee the local congregation instead of a preacher controlling the church.

 18) I love the autonomy of each congregation.
-No outside eldership or congregation tells another congregation what to think or do.
+No outside eldership or congregation tells another congregation what to think or do (at least with any degree of authority).
 The local congregation and the leadership study for themselves.

 20) I love the desire for nondenominational Christianity.